Quantum Electrodynamics (QED): the basic interaction vertex

 Quantum Chromodynamics (QCD): the basic interaction vertex

 The fundamental charged vertex couples a W with an up-type quark and a down-type quark.
 The up-type and down-type quarks can come from different generations, i.e. u with s, d with c, or c with b.
 The allowed amount of cross-generational coupling is determined by the Cabibo-Kobayashi-Maskawa (CKM) matrix.

-The picture is that the quarks that form hadrons are mass eigenstates, while what couples to the W and Z are the weak eigenstates, and for the quarks the two are not lined up.
+The picture is that the quarks that form hadrons are mass eigenstates, while what couples to the W and Z are the weak eigenstates, and for the quarks the two are not aligned.
 By convention we choose our phase such that the up-type quarks have no mixing between mass eigenstates and weak eigenstates.
 Then the weak eigenstates of the down-type quarks are linear combinations of the mass eigenstates given by:

 Two common parameterizations of the CKM matrix are used.
 The first is exact, but does leave one with a certain numbness from staring at it; the second is an approximation that parameterizes each of the 9 terms as a power series in parameters of varying size, highlighting the structure of the magnitues of the terms.

 The first parameterization is in terms of 3 real angles, θ12, θ23, and θ13, and a complex phase angle δ13.
 The subscripts on the angles serve to remind us of where the angles have their primary effect: for example, 12 means the angle parameterizes the mixing between the first and second generation quarks, d and s.
 If a particular angle vanishes, so does the mixing between the corresponding generations.
 We use a shorthand for the cosine and sine of these angles: cij = cos θij, and sij = sine θij.
 Then the CKM matrix can be written: